elementary-Inc/blog/_posts/2024/2024-12-31-os-8-available-now.md

 Language &amp; Region settings now has searchable dropdowns.
 We've also received some feedback from some folks that indicates they were looking here for Keyboard Layout or Date &amp; Time settings, so we more clearly link to both of those locations to help you find what you're looking for.

-# The Desktop

 We're also making a major change to our default keyboard shortcuts.
 Pressing <kbd>⌘</kbd> will now open the Applications menu instead of the Shortcuts overlay and <kbd>⌘</kbd> + <kbd>Space</kbd> will now switch keyboard layouts by default.
 This brings us more in line with the defaults from other desktops and operating systems and will hopefully be more comfortable for folks who rely on these shortcuts.
 Of course you can always change the <kbd>⌘</kbd> key behavior and keyboard shortcuts in general in System Settings → Keyboard.

-and sound change confirmations will no longer appear over the sound indicator if it's open.

 # Design